 All-terrain tires provide good performance on most road surfaces, in most weather conditions, and for off-road driving.

 Run-flat tires can be driven on with no air pressure.
 There is no need to stop to change the tire.
-Continue driving, but not too far or too fast.
-Driving on the tire may not be possible if there is permanent damage.
-To prevent permanent damage, keep speeds below 50 mph.
+Continue driving, but not too far or too fast (below 50 mph).

-Performance tires are designed for enhanced handling under demanding circumstances and generally have high-speed ratings with a low aspect ratio for improved control.
-These tires are not built for winter conditions.
+Performance tires are designed for enhanced handling and generally have high-speed ratings and low aspect ratio for improved control.
+Not for winter driving.

 NOTE: Do not use summer tires in winter conditions, as it would adversely affect vehicle safety, performance, and durability.
 Use only GM-approved tire and wheel combinations.
 Unapproved combinations may change the vehicle’s performance.
-Learn more about important tire and wheel information at your dealer.
+For important tire and wheel information, see your dealer.